This chapter includes the following sections:

 To create a Data Server:

-In Topology Navigator expand the Technologies node in the Physical Architecture accordion.
+In Topology Navigator expand the Technologies node in the Physical Architecture navigation tree.

 Select the technology you want to create a data server for.